ljh-c/cs-sprint-challenge-hash-tables/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your answers beforehand.

 1. Hashing functions

+Hash functions should:
+- Take any data as input and output a number
+- Be a pure function or consistent / deterministic e.g. for the same input, return the same output
+- Return numbers in a specific range (to minimize collisions)

 2. Collision resolution

+Open addressing with linear probing
+- On encountering a collision, iterate through the buckets until an empty slot is found (loop back to beginning if needed)
+- Problem with linear probing is that it causes clustering: with collisions in the same area of the table, more items group around that one area instead of evenly distributing
+- Quadratic probing skips slots to minimize clustering Chaining
+- Each bucket is a reference to a chain or linked list of items
+- Compared to linear probing, on average, each bucket is likely to have fewer items

 3. Performance of basic hash table operations

+- On average, search, insert, and delete is `O(1)` and `O(n)` at worst
+- In the worst case, close to all values are hashed to the same index
+- Hash tables trade space for time

 4. Load factor

+- Load factor = number of items in hash table / number of buckets
+- Max load factor for linear probing is 1
+- Max load factor for chaining can be greater than 1

 5. Automatic resizing

+- Automatic resizing can improve performance of hash table, and done when load factor is too big or small
+- Generally: double when load factor is > 0.7 or halve when when around 0.2
+- Create a new hash table, then rehash all elements to the new table

 6. Various use cases for hash tables

+Hash tables can be used if quick access is needed.
+- Lookups: map one thing to another thing
+- Duplicate prevention: check if a thing has already been recorded
+- Caching: save results of expensive computations

 We expect you to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.